Ed-Games/ItsCakeTime/README.md

   Here the user can search and see a list of products ordered by category.

 - <strong>List specific product Screen</strong>: <br />
   After pressing a detail button on the List Screen, the user will se a full info about one product and the contact buttons.
-There'll also be a button to see the   beaker's profile.
+There'll also be a button to see the   baker's profile.

 - <strong>Beakers Profile Screen</strong>:<br />
   Here the info from the Profile page on the website is displayed for the customer.